ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 We don't want to use the PDB file prepared with Leap for SimRNA because AMBER has different aminoacid naming conventions.
 So we copy phosphate atoms from chain_D5P.pdb and paste them into chains_CD_model_AB.pdb.
 We then edit chain ID, residue ID, and residue name.
 Save the edited file chains_CD_model_AB.pdb as chains_CD_model_AB_5P.pdb

 **Adding 5' monophosphate with [CHARMM-GUI](http://www.charmm-gui.org/?doc=input/pdbreader).** You can also add phosphate using CHARMM-GUI.
-Beware that CHARMM-GUI changes residue names to CHARMM 3-letter code and changes chain ID to "R".
+Beware that CHARMM-GUI changes residue names to the old-style RNA 3-letter names and changes chain ID to "R".

 2. Flag frozen atoms in the occupancy field.